bigcommerce/stencil-cli/README.md

 Commands:

-  init        Interactively create a .stencil file which configures how to run a BigCommerce store locally. start       Starts up BigCommerce store using theme files in the current directory. bundle      Bundles up the theme into a zip file which can be uploaded to BigCommerce. release     Create a new release in the theme's github repository. push        Bundles up the theme into a zip file and uploads it to your store. help [cmd]  display help for [cmd]
+  init        Interactively create a .stencil file which configures how to run a BigCommerce store locally. start       Starts up the BigCommerce storefront local development environment, using theme files in the current directory and data from the live store. bundle      Bundles up the theme into a zip file which can be uploaded to BigCommerce. release     Create a new release in the theme's github repository. push        Bundles up the theme into a zip file and uploads it to your store. pull        Pulls the configuration from the active theme on your live store and updates your local configuration. download    Downloads the theme files from the active theme on your live store. help [cmd]  display help for [cmd]

 Options: